 HRI is a long-term investor in Mentor Graphics.
-Using data from .
-Data on HRI's purchase and sale of Mentor graphics shares suggests an IRR of 17% in sterling terms. integrated circuits and systems design, simulation and monitoring.
+We estimate an IRR of 17% in sterling terms. integrated circuits and systems design, simulation and monitoring.
 The companies say that these are essential for smart connected products such as autonomous vehicles.

 HRI is a long-term investor in Mentor Graphics.
 It first made an investment in 2003 and then expanded the holding significantly in 2007 and 2008.
 The offer price of US\$37.52 per share is a premium of 205.1% over HRI's weighted average purchase price of US\$ 10.72 per share and values HRI's stake at US\$9.38m.
-Data on HRI's purchase and sale of Mentor graphics shares suggests an IRR on the holding of 12.7% in US dollar terms and 17.0% in sterling terms.
+Reflecting the length of time required to bring this to fruition, we estimate the IRR on the holding to be 12.7% in US dollar terms and 17.0% in sterling terms.

 The offer price also represents a premium of 21% over the closing price of Mentor Graphics immediately prior to the announcement of the offer.
-As illustrated in Figure 5, Mentor Graphics' share price has been on a rising trend over the previous 12 months having fallen sharply (over 30%) in November 2015 on the announcement of its third-quarter 2015 results, which also included negative guidance for the fourth quarter.
+As illustrated in Figure 5, Mentor Graphics' share price has been on a rising trend over the previous 12 months having fallen sharply (over 30%) in November 2015 on the announcement of its thirdquarter 2015 results, which also included negative guidance for the fourth quarter.
 The offer price of US\$37.52 per share represents a 124% premium over its one-year low of US\$16.75.

-It should be noted, however, that Andrews & Springer LLC, which describes itself as, 'a boutique securities class action law firm focused on representing shareholders nationwide that are victims of securities fraud, breaches of fiduciary duty, and other corporate misconduct', has made a statement that it is investigating 'potential breach of fiduciary duty claims against the Board of Directors of Mentor Graphics Corporation' relating to the sale of Mentor to Siemens.
+We should note, however, that Andrews & Springer LLC, which describes itself as, 'a boutique securities class action law firm focused on representing shareholders nationwide that are victims of securities fraud, breaches of fiduciary duty, and other corporate misconduct', has made a statement that it is investigating 'potential breach of fiduciary duty claims against the Board of Directors of Mentor Graphics Corporation' relating to the sale of Mentor to Siemens.
 It also says that its investigations so far have '...discovered that the process leading up to the announcement of the merger appears to have significant conflicts of interest, thus making the process and consideration unfair'.
 Andrews & Springer's investigation centres on whether Mentor Graphics' directors are breaching their fiduciary duties by failing to adequately market the company and maximise shareholder value.
 Andrews & Springer also says that it is investigating the company's financial advisor, Bank of America Merrill Lynch, and whether Bank of America Merrill Lynch conducted a fair sales process.